-Just as an athlete is drawn to a school for the training and athletic facilities; a dancer, singer, actor, or musician selects their academic institution for the performing arts program and facilities.
-Therefore, it makes sense that schools want to provide a state-of-the-art performing arts center – a place for students to pursue their interests.
+Just as an athlete chooses a school for its sports facilities; a dancer, singer, actor, or musician often bases their decision on a performing arts program and its performance spaces.
+To stay competitive, K-12 schools and colleges/universities want to provide a state-of-the-art performing arts center on campus – a place for students to further develop their creative interests.

 Nave Newell has a long history working on performing arts center projects in the Greater Philadelphia area.

 Our most recent project, the Michael Jaharis Hall, at Haverford College, just won a Society for College and University Planning (SCUP) Excellence Honorable Mention Award in the Building Additions, Renovations, and Adaptive Reuse category.

 So, what a great time to shine the spotlight on these facilities!
 Check out some of these amazing new buildings, additions, and renovations:

 Roberts Hall and the Michael Jaharis Recital Hall

 Lower Merion Township, Montgomery County, PA and Haverford Township, Delaware County, PA

 Nave Newell worked with Haverford College and their architect on a new facility for music education, rehearsal, and performance to improve and enhance the campus community’s longstanding and robust engagement with musical arts.